N3RDIUM/Archer/readme.md

 # Archer

 ![Archer Logo](ArcherLogo.png)
-A rusty ray tracing engine built to run with a decent frame rate even on CPU, allowing for realtime raytracing applications without GPUs.
+A rusty ray tracing engine being built to run with a decent frame rate even on CPU, allowing for realtime raytracing applications without GPUs.
-All the code in this repo is heavily commented so that it is easy to follow.
-When complete, it will have a three.js-like usage format.
+Every line of code is written with extensibility, hackability and the project's future in mind.
+Although it is kinda dirty at the moment, it will get good eventually, possibly turning into the best ray tracer on the planet.

 __Currently working on:__ Multiple bounces, lambertian material, using the `nalgebra` and `bvh` crates instead of re-inventing the wheel